 Pardot is so closely connected to Salesforce (relative to other marketing automation vendors) that Pardot can leverage Salesforce automation capabilities.
 This opens up a world of opportunity for Pardot admins to take their marketing automation processes to the next level – be that finally solving a tricky, unconventional use case, or experimenting with all that CRM data.

 What do we mean by ‘Salesforce automation’?
 Automation Rules, Completion Actions, and Engagement Studio actions enable Pardot marketers to build ‘if-this-then-that’ rules without using code.
-On the Salesforce side, you’ll find Salesforce Flow, Process Builder, Workflow Rule (and Apex, for developers who can code).
-I’m not going to go ‘into the weeds’ on the differences between each and when to use them (read up on that in this handy Salesforce Automation guide!) however, what I will say is that Salesforce Flow is becoming increasingly more powerful and admin-friendly with each release, and is touted to be the future of Salesforce automation.
-Workflow Rules, on the other hand, seem archaic in comparison, are less scalable and more challenging to audit.
+On the Salesforce side, you’ll find Salesforce Flow, Process Builder*, Workflow Rules* – and Apex, for developers who can code.
+(Note: Salesforce have announced Workflow Rules and Process Builder will be retired.
+I’ll be working on updating the tutorials) I’m not going to go ‘into the weeds’ on the differences between each and when to use them (read up on that in this handy Salesforce Automation guide!)

 1. Lead Queues